lem-usp/apostila-bio-evol/apostila.md

 aa^{-1} = a^{-1}a = a\frac{1}{a} = 1
 $$

-como exercicio, verifique que as seguintes matrizes são inversa uma da outra:
+como exercício, verifique que as seguintes matrizes são inversa uma da outra:

 $$
 \left (